ye-song/jekyll-now/_posts/2021-07-30-Lucky-Numbers.md

 | 92,871,036,442 | 3,363,728,910,382,456 | 1,160,053,175,781,729|
 | 1 | 1,000,000,000,000,000,000 | 264,160,473,575,034,274 |

 Below is the initial code I wrote during the interview.
 It was a quick and simple brute force method.
 It didn't pass the last two test cases as it timeout and was taking too long for numbers above 1,000,000.
+(All code in this post is written in Python3)

 So version 1 (v1) of the code a.k.a. brute force a.k.a.
 BF is as below.
 <pre><code>import sys